SanderLoman/rust-p2p/markdown/plan.md

 - ### Documentation and User Guides
   Since you're already planning to document your implementation thoroughly, it might also be helpful to create user guides and API documentation for others who might want to use or contribute to your project.

+Combining these features could result in a robust, scalable, and highly efficient custom beacon node that could not only handle a large number of requests but also do so in a way that's beneficial for the Ethereum 2.0 network as a whole.